Sports Medicine and Exercise Science

 |421||Exercise Testing and Prescription Lab (1).
 Prereq: SME 340.
 Coreq: SME 421.

 The development of proficiency in selected fitness assessment techniques and mechanics of testing.
 Collection of data for analysis and utilization of data in exercise prescription for specific physical needs and fitness outcomes.
 Examining and understanding professional research literature.

-A comprehensive presentation of the Christian worldview in administrative philosophies and techniques as they apply to a variety of health and fitness vocations.
-Management environments such as fitness, healthcare, and education will be studied, along with principles of leadership in each area.
-(Spring only)
+This course is a comprehensive presentation of the Christian worldview in professional development and skills as they apply to the process of searching for, interviewing for, and keeping jobs in a variety of health and fitness vocations.
+The purpose of this course is to aid students in understanding how to have the best job search skills and the best work ethic possible.
+Management environments such as fitness, healthcare, and education will be studied, along with principles of leadership in each venue.
+(Spring only).

 An overview of current issues, research, measurement techniques, and problems in the area of sports medicine and exercise science as they relate to a Christian worldview.
 Problem-solving models and management techniques will be presented as issues are discussed.